dnsimple/dnsimple-support/content/articles/google-identity-provider.md

 Signing up for a DNSimple account using Google as your identity provider is straightforward.

-1. Click “Sign up using Google,”
+1. Click **Sign up using Google**.
 1. Select your Google account.
-1. You’ll be returned to DNSimple logged in to your new DNSimple account.
-We’ll use your Gmail address as both your user and account address.
+1. You'll be returned to DNSimple logged in to your new DNSimple account.
+We'll use your Gmail address as both your user and account address.

 ![Signing up to DNSimple via Google](/files/google-sso-social-signup.png)